pravinva/osipi-connector/docs/ARCHITECTURE_MULTI_PIPELINE.md

 - Each pipeline uses `src/notebooks/pi_ingestion_pipeline.py`
 - Pipelines can run concurrently

-### 3. Deploy Silver Merge Pipeline
+### 3. Deploy Silver Merge Pipeline (Optional)

-Manually create DLT pipeline:
-- Notebook: `src/notebooks/silver_merge_pipeline.py`
-- Catalog: `osipi`
-- Target Schema: `silver`
-- Mode: Triggered (runs after bronze pipelines complete)
+Create a dedicated merge pipeline if/when you want silver tables.
+(No merge notebook is shipped in this repo currently.)

 ### 4. Schedule Coordination